SECURITYMADEINLU/DNS_WS/README.md

 # New DNS workshop

 ## Name change proposal
-DNS Workshop is misleading.
+DNS Workshop (as a name) is misleading.
 Content goes beyond DNS, and title should be more attractive and understanble by young target.
 Proposals listed hereafter.
 Feel free to add some.

 - NavCode
 - Virtual Online Codex